foss-for-synopsys-dwc-arc-processors/documentation/docs/platforms/winusb.md

 ![Zadig with selected device](images/zadig_selected.png)

-For HS Development Kit, IoT Development Kit, EM SDP and AXS10x SDP, the only thing that differs is that instead of **Digilent Adept USB Device (Interface 0)** you should select **Digilent Adept USB Device (Interface 1)**.
+For HS Development Kit, IoT Development Kit, EM SDP and AXS10x SDP, the only thing that differs is that you should select **Digilent Adept USB Device (Interface 1)**.

 Note that antivirus might complain about drivers files created by Zadig.